-SBU's Master of Science in Educational Administration, a 38-hour degree program leading to initial K-12 principal certification, will broaden your knowledge and strengthen your skills for building-level leadership roles in today's complex educational environment.
+SBU's Master of Science in Educational Administration, a 38-hour degree program leading to initial K-12 principal certification.
+This master degree program will broaden your knowledge and strengthen your skills for building-level leadership roles in today's complex educational environment.

 Developed in accordance with certification requirements established by the Missouri Board of Education, the Educational Administration program is approved by the Missouri Department of Elementary and Secondary Education (DESE) and is accredited by the Higher Learning Commission.